What is a Herbalist?

 Herbal Medicine Professional development

-In order to maintain professional status as a Herbalist, membership associations such as ANP will require a minimum amount of further training and continued professional development to maintain your status, level of competence and code of conduct.
+In order to maintain professional status, level of competence and code of conduct as a Herbalist, membership associations such as ANP will require a minimum amount of further training and continued professional development (CPD)

-A good Herbal Medicine association such as ANP will help their members to stay abreast of latest developments in the field of Herbal Medicine and continually provide ongoing training so that members can remain up to date with developments in their field.
+A good Herbal Medicine association, such as ANP, will provide ongoing training and other activities aimed at supporting their members stay abreast of the latest developments in the field of Herbal Medicine.